-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: Extended State Plan Service tion are readily available to CMS upon request through
+the Medicaid agency or the operating agency (if applicable).

+Service Type:

+Extended State Plan Service

 Service Title:

-Community Transitional Services (CTS)
+Community Transitional Services (C S)

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 16 Community Transition Services 16010 community transition services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+ervice Definition (Scope):

 Category 4: Sub-Category 4:

 Community Transitional Services (CTS) are defined as individually designed services and project management intended to assist a waiver participant in transitioning from a nursing home to living in the community.
 CTS is a one-time service per waiver enrollment.
 If the waiver participant is discontinued from the program and re-enters a nursing home, they can access this service again upon discharge.
-This service is only provided when transitioning from a nursing home.
+This service is only provided when transitioning from a nursing home or long term care facility.
 These funds are not available for moves from the participant's home in the community to another location in the community.